 Until your player reaches that level of maturity in the sport, though, an entry-level glove will do just fine.
 However, the glove should still fit well, perform reasonably and remain structurally sound throughout at least one season.
 After that, she will likely have outgrown it anyway.
 So, here is our list of the best youth softball gloves.
 Each should serve their purpose and your player faithfully until it is outgrown.

 Looking for adult Fastpitch and Slowpitch gloves?
-Check out our overall softball glove reviews on the main page.
+Check out our overall softball glove reviews page.

 Our Top Pick: Mizuno Prospect Series GPL1200F1